Who's left The Great British Bake Off 2017? Full list of eliminated contestants and Star Bakers

 Let’s take a look back at how this year’s bakers are doing so far.
 Check out the results from each week’s episode of The Great British Bake Off 2017 so far, as well as the Star Baker leaderboard below.

-Bake Off continues this Tuesday with ‘Forgotten Bakes’ Week, beginning 8pm on Channel 4
+Bake Off 2017 reaches the semi-final this Tuesday, beginning 8pm on Channel 4

 BAKE OFF 2017 RESULTS